tcroche/Side-Project/Polymer_Project/DEVLOG.md

 the final count before submission.
 Then README and repository cleanup.

 **Time.** ~1 h.
 ---

-## 2026-08-16 (later) - Day 4B: the report gets a visual system, and the system carries meaning
+## 2026-08-16 (later) - Day 4B: the report gets a visual system, in two passes

 **Why touch a working page at all.** Theo's verdict on the rendered report: readable and clear, and instantly recognisable as machine-styled.
-That matters here more than on an ordinary page.
+That matters more here than on an ordinary page.
 This document is the demo: if it looks generated, the reader discounts what it says, and what it says is the whole project.

-**The brief, pinned before any CSS.** Subject: a forensic audit of a backtest.
-Audience: a reader who must not confuse a measurement with a model's opinion.
-The single job of the page: keep four kinds of evidence apart while making the result legible in ninety seconds, on screen and on A4.

-**The signature, and why it is not decoration.** Every block now carries its PROVENANCE in a fixed gutter, and the four tiers are separated by LINE QUALITY before colour:
+**First pass, superseded.** I designed an audit-workpaper direction: pale green stock, a serif document face, a provenance gutter down the left of every block.
+Theo then sent a reference of what to aim for, so the palette and the type went with it.
+What survived is the part that was never decoration, and the reason it survived is that it encodes something true:

-    measured   solid rule + verification tick   arithmetic in this repository parsed     solid rule + verification tick   Python AST, exact line numbers model      DASHED rule, no tick             a question, not a measurement unseen     DOTTED rule, no tick             outside any static analysis
+    measured   solid rule, verification tick   arithmetic in this repository parsed     solid rule, verification tick   Python AST, exact line numbers model      DASHED rule, no tick            a question, not a measurement unseen     no rule, no tick                outside any static analysis

-Line quality was chosen over colour because it survives grayscale printing, photocopying and colour blindness, which colour does not, and because this is the one distinction the report may never blur.
-The tick is the auditor's "vouched to source" mark, drawn with CSS borders so it needs no glyph and no font file; it is deliberately absent from the model tier.
+Line quality before colour, because line quality survives grayscale printing, photocopying and colour blindness.
+The tick is the auditor's "vouched to source" mark, drawn with CSS borders so it needs no glyph and no font file, and it is deliberately absent from the model tier.
 Principle 4 used to live in the section headings alone.
 It now lives in the typography.

-**Ledger strip under the masthead.** Four cells, one per tier, each stating what that tier actually returned with its unit and threshold named (DSR 0.929, rejects at 0.95 / 0 findings, 16 files / 2 questions, none verified / 5 open data questions).
-A tier that did not run keeps its cell and says "Not run": a missing cell would read as nothing to report, which is the failure mode the whole report is built against.

-**Type and palette, both derived from the subject.** No web font is allowed (one file, opens offline), so the system is built from faces already on the
-machine: Constantia for the document, Consolas for everything machine-written (numbers, line references, labels, snippets), and no sans-serif at all.
-The palette is an audit workpaper: pale green-grey stock, near-black ink, and a single audit-pencil red used only for verdicts, rejections and the tick.
-Nothing else is coloured.
-No gradient, no shadow, no rounded corner, no script.
+**Second pass, from the reference.** Masthead with the headline probability at display size, a four-cell strip (one per tier, each stating what that tier returned), numbered sections, two-column bodies with the run's own facts as a mono key-value block on the left and the tables on the right, findings as panel rows rather than cards.
+Near-white sheet, black ink, and exactly two functional colours: red for a failing verdict, slate for the model tier.
+Nothing else on the page is coloured, and a test counts the occurrences of both tokens in the stylesheet so neither can spread into decoration.

+**Where I refused to follow the reference, and why it matters more than the layout.** The mock-up was itself generated, and it had invented the content: a White's Reality Check with squared loss and a stationary bootstrap, a per-trial "DSR vs best" table over an out-of-sample window, a rising DSR curve across grid trials, "the codebase passed all 28 integrity checks".
+None of that exists here.
+The method is Bailey and Lopez de Prado (PSR, E[max SR], DSR, MinTRL, CSCV/PBO), the DSR is computed once for the selected configuration, the OOS is sealed and absent from the report, and there are 8 AST rules.
+A report that invented a method name would fail its own thesis in the first paragraph, and it is exactly the failure a reader at Polymer would enjoy catching.
+The layout was taken, the content was not.

+**So the charts had to be earned.** Two of them, both drawn in render.py from the fields of the DeflationSection they sit beside, so no mark exists that is not a number the tool computed:
+- the DSR under every assumption of the sensitivity table, against the threshold as a dashed tick on the axis, which shows the rejection is not an artefact of one modelling choice;
+- the observed PBO placed inside its own simulated null, with the 90% interval as a band and the null mean as a tick.
+Plus a single bar for concentration: one observation, 69.7% of the total.
+Every figure a chart shows also appears as text beside it, and a test asserts that, so nothing is carried by a mark alone.

-**Seven new tests, because a visual claim is worth exactly as much as a prompt rule.** The page hooks nothing external (no http, no link, no import, no url(), no script tag); severity and verdict survive the loss of colour as words; the model tier is typeset dashed and says so; the tick appears on the verified tiers and nowhere else; a tier that did not run still occupies its cell; the print rules target A4; ledger content is escaped like everything else.
-Suite:
+**Nine tests, because a visual claim is worth exactly as much as a prompt rule.**
+The page hooks nothing external (no http, no link, no import, no url(), no script tag); severity and verdict survive the loss of colour as words; the model tier is bound to dashed rules in at least three places; the tick appears on the verified tiers and nowhere else; a tier that did not run still occupies its cell; the print rules target A4; every charted number is also written out;
-**264 tests**.
+colour is rationed to two tokens; ledger content is escaped like everything else.
+Suite: **266 tests**.

+**Three defects found by re-reading the rendered page.** `.count b` styled every bold inside the block, so a sentence in the semantic summary rendered at 40px: the direct-child selector the CSS guidance warns about, caught in a screenshot.
-**Two defects fixed while re-reading the rendered page.** The correlation adjusted DSR row printed with two empty cells, which reads as missing data rather than as a continuation; it now repeats its N, says n/a where it has no E[max SR] of its own, and carries a one-line explanation.
-And the layout no longer depends on flex `gap`, which some PDF engines ignore: spacing that matters is margin, so labels cannot end up touching in print.
+The correlation-adjusted DSR row printed with two empty cells, which reads as missing data rather than as a continuation.
+And the layout no longer depends on flex `gap`, which some PDF engines ignore.

-**Not verified here.** I could not open the page in a modern browser from my side.
-The check was done in an old WebKit renderer that ignores CSS grid, so type, colour, rules, tables and escaping were reviewed but the two column composition was not.
-Theo opens it and reports.
+**Not verified here.** No modern browser on my side.
+The review was done in an old WebKit renderer that ignores CSS grid, so type, colour, rules, charts, tables and escaping were checked but the multi-column composition was not.

-**Time.** ~1.5 h.
+**Time.** ~3 h.

 ---
 ## It's top secret at least for the moment